matt-powelldev2784/matt-powelldev2784/readme.md

 Node JS API Server built to enable a front end to serve an image library.
 Images are hosted in an AWS S3 Bucket.
+CICD implemented using github actions.
 The node server is hosted in an AWS EC2 Instance.
 It uses an AWS Lamda function to generate image thumbnails.
 Secure pre-signed URL's are provided to upload the images directly to AWS S3 which minimises the load on the Node Server.